Acefrrag/My-pose-estimation/README.md

 The driver I developed took inspiration from the drivers developed by Tony Dicola.
 I thank him for the work he is doing/has done for the embedded system community.

+This code is distributed under a MIT license.